Aughol/CTF-Workshop/linux_install.md

 1. If the center panel has a section titled *Introduction*, then click the computer in the left panel under *Hyper-V Manager*.
 2. On the right panel, click *New*, then click *Virtual Machine...*.
 3. Click *Next* on the introduction screen.
 Name the new virtual machine whatever you want, then click *Next*.
-4. Selecting *Generation 2* is highly reccomended.
+4. Selecting *Generation 2* is highly recommended.
 Click *Next*.
 5. You must allocate at least 1GB of RAM.
-Allocating 2GB to 4GB is reccomended if you can afford it.
+Allocating 2GB to 4GB is recommended if you can afford it.
 6. Leaving *Use Dynamic Memory for this virtual machine* will generally lessen the impact on computer performance, but will slow the VM slightly.
 Select it if you want, then click *Next*.
 7. Select the Virtual Switch you made earlier from the drop-down list.
 Click *Next*.
 8. Select *Create a New Virtual Hard Disk* and name it whatever you want.
 If you want to change the location, do so.
 9.	**The size of the Virtual Hard Disk will be automatically set to the size of your Hard Drive's free space.
-Resize it or you won't have any free space on your computer.** At least 10GB should be allocated, 20GB is reccomended.
+Resize it or you won't have any free space on your computer.** At least 10GB should be allocated, 20GB is recommended.
 10. Select *Install an Operating System from a Bootable Image File*, and set the *Image File (.iso)* prompt to where your downloaded ISO file is.
 Click *Next*.
 11. Review the VM's settings, then click *Finish*.